babies

 Recorded Wednesday, January 6th, 2021.

-During this episode we learn more about what inspired her to make her film, Untying Breastfeeding, and we talk about tongue ties, breastfeeding support, care...
-Read more
+In this episode, we learn what inspired her to make her film, Untying Breastfeeding, and discuss topics such as tongue ties, breastfeeding support, the role of care… Read more

 Stop Separating Birthing Families!

-Several hospitals in the Commonwealth of Massachusetts are routinely separating pregnant people from their partners or labor support person, for hours, days and even weeks--find out why this is happening and why it should never be happening!
-And then sign our petition to tell Governor Baker to sign an Executive Order to stop this practice of separation.
+Several hospitals across Massachusetts are routinely separating pregnant people from their partners or chosen labor support person — sometimes for hours, days, or even weeks.
+Discover why this is happening, and why it should never be allowed.
+Then, make your voice heard: sign our petition urging Governor Baker to issue an Executive Order to end this separation practice.

 #45 Giving Birth in the 1950s